PerfectStorms/BE-03/module01/lesson03_data_types/README.md

-   Write a fragment of the class (group of commands) that will assign the values ​​-32768 and 32768 to two variables, and then the third variable will receive a value equal to the sum of the values ​​of the two variables.
+   Write a fragment of the class (group of commands) that will assign the values ​​-32768 and 32768 to two variables, and then the third variable will receive a value equal to the sum of the values ​​of the two variables.The result should be with a short data type.

     An example of the class name for this assignment is presented below:
 ```java